Tumor ablation for primary liver cancer

 This involves injecting pure alcohol into the tumour.
 It isn’t available at all hospitals, but is used occasionally if other forms of ablation aren’t possible.
 The needle is passed into the tumour under local anaesthetic, using an ultrasound as a guide.
 You could need more than one injection over several sessions.

-Side effects of alcohol injection may include pain or fever, but they can be managed with medicines.
+Side effects may include pain or fever, but they can be managed with medicines.

 Cryotherapy (or cryosurgery)